fragileeye/POA/README.md

 # POA
 Research on preemptive overflow attack (POA).
 The "preemptive" indicates that attack flows preempt the flow entries of normal application flows by exploiting the flow entry eviction mechanism.
-The difference between POA and high-rate overflow attack (HROA) as well as low-rate overflow attack (LROA) are described in the following table.
+The differences between POA and high-rate overflow attack (HROA) as well as low-rate overflow attack (LROA) are described in the following table.
 | Method | Overflow rate | Flow features | Attack target |
 | :---:  |     :---:     |:---           | :---          |
 | HROA   | High          | slow, intermittent | Overload SDN controller |